World No Tobacco Day, May 31, 2011:

-During the interaction Help Social Organization found that women, who are important constituent of a family, in rural areas lack awareness about very basic issues such as health and nutritious food.
+During the interaction with Help Social Organization found that women, who are an important constituent of a family, in rural areas lack awareness about very basic issues such as health and nutritious food.
 The Organization touched upon these subjects effectively.
 In future, HSO decided to run parallel programmes for generating awareness.

 Environment Awareness Campaign:

 Help Social Organization organized a campaign to make people aware of the environment.
 In times when the world is worried about global warming and pushing for measures to sustain the environment, the Organization took forward the issue of pollution, especially through vehicles.
 In one of the initiatives, the Organization celebrated World Environment Day on June 5, 2008.
 On the day free pollution check-up of vehicles was carried out at many places in Shimla.

 It was found that out of 100 vehicles, 10 vehicles were not complying with the emission standards, a threat to Shimla which is a favourite tourist place.
 So it was recommended that strict vigilance is needed to make Shimla pollution free.

 In another initiative, the Organization carried out a survey of natural water resources in the rural areas of Shimla district.
 People in the district are using natural water sources for drinking and other purposes as there is a scarcity of tap water.